geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Twice was the summons given, no answer came,
 .And a chill faintness seiz'd the maiden's frame; Again in louder tone the herald cried,
-" Prepare — we come !" a hollow voice replied.
+" Prepare — we come!" a hollow voice replied.
 Yet vainly search'd the anxious eye around,
 No warrior entering, answered to the sound,
 But like the troubled waters of the main,